microfan1/CROWN/README.md

 2. **POET** from Fan et al., 2013, [Large Covariance Estimation by Thresholding Principal Orthogonal Complements]
 3. **NLS**  and 4. **SF-NLS** from Ledoit and Wolf, 2017, [Nonlinear Shrinkage of the Covariance Matrix for Portfolio Selection: Markowitz Meets Goldilocks]

-The paper detailing the methodology for the CROWN estimator is available at: [Navigating Complexity: Constrained Portfolio Analysis in High Dimensions with Tracking Error and Weight Constraints](https://arxiv.org/abs/2402.17523).
+The paper detailing the methodology for the CROWN estimator is available at: [Portfolio Analysis in High Dimensions with Tracking Error and Weight Constraints](https://arxiv.org/abs/2402.17523).

-The S&P 500 stocks return data is available upon subscription to the WRDS CRSP.
+The S&P 500 stocks return data is from CRSP and accessable upon subscription to the WRDS.
 Data on historical index components is from Refinitiv.

 ## 2. Required packages
 You need to download matlab toolbox RunRCode for R functions calling.